peer-open-source/xara-docs/source/user/manual/model/pattern/plainPattern.rst

 Plain Pattern
 ^^^^^^^^^^^^^

-This command allows the user to construct a LoadPattern object.
-Each plain load pattern is associated with a TimeSeries object and can contain multiple NodalLoads, ElementalLoads and SP_Constraint objects.
+Each *plain* load pattern is associated with a TimeSeries and can contain multiple NodalLoads, ElementalLoads and SP_Constraints.

 .. tabs::